Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9ooCtzONZJE.md

 ### Transcript

-> any plans for future minigames after fixing this one uh don't think so don't know actually never impossible but i don't know
+> any plans for future minigames after fixing this one, don't think so don't know actually never impossible but i don't know